 “It’s not just the money, it’s the lack of capacity with the growing number of children with autism in Canada,” said Monaghan.

 The rate of ASD is increasing in Canada according to the National Autism Spectrum Disorder Surveillance System (NASS) Report and the reason for this is still unknown.

 Autism affects the typical development of the brain in the areas of social interaction and communication skills, according to the NASS.

 Monaghan’s son Jack, who is five, was diagnosed with ASD through the private sector because the public waitlist to get diagnosed was too long.
 “We couldn’t wait,” she said.

-Jack has had some 20 months of private therapy before he was finally eligible for provincial funding in March 2018.
-This iinvolved about 25 hours a week and it cost Monaghan and her husband $4,000 a month, totalling $80,000 before he got off the waitlist.
+Jack had 20 months of private therapy before he was finally eligible for provincial funding in March, 2018.
+The therapy was 25 hours per week and cost Monaghan and her husband $4,000 a month, totaling $80,000 before he got off the waitlist.

 “To put that into perspective, there are families that were maybe a week behind me on the waitlist who are still waiting for service,” said Monaghan.

 Monaghan’s daughter, three year old Charlotte, is also in private therapy and has been waiting for provincial help since July, 2017.
 When Monaghan checked at the time of this interview, Charlotte was number 892 on the list.